GeorgiaBreckell/assembly_pipeline/README.md

 This is a snakemake based assembly pipeline for assembling, polishing and assessing hybrid genomes from Illumina short reads and Nanopore long reads.
 Developed in an effort to establish which assembly option was best suited for producing a high quality de-novo genome assembly for natural isolates of E.coli.

 The pipeline takes as input paired Illumina short reads, along with Nanopore long reads for each isolate and produces up to 5 hybrid assemblies, using the assemblers Flye, Canu, Ra, Wtdbg2 and Unicycler.

+Prior to assembly a small subset of Nanopore and Illumina reads are removed from the dataset.
+These reads are withheld from the assemblies and are used during the assembly assessment.
+We believe using these *"novel"* reads when assessing read coverage and the fraction of concordantly mapping reads improves the validity of these metrics.

 Each assembly is polished iteratively by Racon and Pilon using both the long and short reads.
 We therefore consider all final assemblies to be hybrid assemblies, regardless of whether the original assembly was derived entirely from long reads.

 The quality of each polished assembly is then assessed across a range of metrics including:
 * The fraction of short open reading frames